sanitswain/java8tips/advcollectors.rst

 Predefined Collectors
 =====================
-In the previous chapter you got an overal idea on how does collector works and how to implement your own collector.
-Java-8 has introduced a new utilility class called ``java.util.stream.Collectors`` containing many factory methods which provides most commonly used ``Collector`` implentations.
-Collectors mainly offers the below functionalities:
+In the previous chapter you got an overal idea on how does collector works and how to implement custom collectors.
+Java-8 has introduced ``java.util.stream.Collectors`` class containing many factory methods that provides most commonly used ``Collector`` implementations.
+Collectors mainly offers following functionalities:

 - Collecting elements to a `java.util.Collection`
 - Joining String elements to a single String